yelosan/unicode-keyboard-layout-phoenician/README.md

 ## OS Compatibility
   * Supported:
     1. All GNU/Linux distribution and flavour with the latest XKB update.
-    2. Microsoft® Windows 98 up to Windows 7
+    1. Microsoft® Windows 98 up to Windows 7
   * Not yet supported:
     * Microsoft Windows 8 and Windows 10 - the tool provided by Microsoft for developing keyboard layout still remains incompatible.
     * Apple OS - I do not have a Macintosh to study and convert the project into.
     * ChromeOS - no plans at the moment
   * Will never be supported:
     * Android, iOS, and any other mobile/tablet units
-        1. Unicode-compliant keyboard layouts relies on Unicode-compliant fonts.
-Most fonts that comes with mobile phones/tablets only have the ASCII range and a select few Unicode characters.
+        1. Unicode-compliant keyboard layouts rely on Unicode-compliant fonts.
+Most fonts that comes with mobile phones/tablets only have the ASCII range and a select few Unicode characters (other than the Emoji Unicode block).
-        2. Even if you install a compatible font, if your SMS recipient doesn't have a compatible font, it will not show correctly.
+        1. Even if you install a compatible font, if your SMS recipient doesn't have a compatible font, it will not show correctly.
-        3. SMS encoding differs from phone-to-phone and network-to-network, which usually leads to messed-up messages if it is beyond the ASCII range.
+        1. SMS encoding differs from phone-to-phone and network-to-network, which usually leads to messed-up messages if it is beyond the ASCII range.
-        4. I would advice looking for an app that provides a temporary typing space so you can copy and paste it in your local documents or browser.
+        1. I would advice looking for an app that provides a temporary typing space so you can copy and paste it in your local documents or browser.
 But again, it will never work correctly because of the 3 points raised above.

 ## Instructions